Tanav135/Tanav135/README.md

 - 👋 Hi, I’m @Tanav135
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Science and Software Engineering
-- 🌱 I’m currently learning Data Science related courses
+- 🌱 I’m currently learning Data Science and other related courses
-- 💞️ I’m looking to collaborate on Data Visualisation with AI Projects
+- 💞️ I’m looking to collaborate on Software development,Data Analytics with AI Projects
 - 📫 How to reach me mail : tanavreddy135@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: ...